PDOK/geopackage-validator/README.md

                                   given, validate runs all validations  [env
                                   var: VALIDATIONS]

+  --exit-on-fail                  Exit with status 1 when validation success
+                                  is false.

   --s3-endpoint-no-protocol TEXT  Endpoint for the s3 service without protocol
                                   [env var: S3_ENDPOINT_NO_PROTOCOL]